Austin Smith Small Grants Fund

 - contribute towards the running of an event, festival or other special occasion which will promote community involvement

-- help projects that will develop stronger communities and people working together to tackle issues in their neighbourhood
+- projects that will develop stronger communities and people working together to tackle issues in their neighbourhood

-- help projects that have long lasting benefits
+- projects that have long-lasting benefits

-Small grants will not be awarded for:
+Small grants will not be awarded for the following:

 - applications from individuals

-- staff salaries & management costs
+- staff salaries and management costs

 - purchase of vehicles/IT equipment